DETAILED ACTION

 .

 This judicial exception is not integrated into a practical application.
 Claim 1 does not recite additional elements that amounts to significantly more than the abstract idea.
-Claim 12 recites additional elements of the processing in the block design unit, the modification data generation unit, and the data distribution estimating unit.
-The processor is recited at a high level of generality such that it amounts to no more than mere instructions to apply the exception using generic computer components.
+Claims 1 and 12 recites additional elements of the processing in the block design unit, the modification data generation unit, and the data distribution calculating unit.
+The processing units are recited at a high level of generality such that it amounts to no more than mere instructions to apply the exception using generic computer components.
 Accordingly these additional elements do no integrate the abstract idea into a practical application because they do not impose meaningful limits on practicing the abstract idea.
 Claims 1 and 12 do not provide clear technical improvement to a technical field beyond the abstract idea of mathematical concepts for data processing.
 The claims does not provide a technical solution with improvement in the field of privacy preserving data processing.
 Thus, claims 1 and 12 are not patent eligible under 35 U.S.C.
 101.

 Claim 2 presents limitations that is merely post solution activity of transmitting data.
 This limitation is considered well-understood, routine, conventional activity.
 Claim 2 is not eligible under 35 U.S.C.
 101.